kadirahq/blaze-layout/README.md

 BlazeLayout.setRoot('body');
 ~~~

-You can set any CSS selector or any jQuery object as the root.
+You can set any CSS selector or any DOM Node as the root.